VenexGit/DeepGuard/README.md

 </div>

 ## About ?
-* DeepGuard is a comprehensive and organized block list to block ads, malware, fake news, improve security, privacy, and more. it is updated monthly.
+* DeepGuard is a comprehensive and organized block list to block ads, malware, fake news, improve security, privacy, and more. it is <br> <sup>`Updated Monthly. ♥️`</sup>
 <div align="center">
 <div align="center">